aredridel/recipes/Sides/Broad Bean Salad.md

 Broad Bean Salad
 ================

-2 cans (400g each) broad beans, drained
+A simple and unique salad, letting the large, unusual beans shine.
+WOuld also work well with green broad beans or favas.

+2 cans (400g each) broad beans, drained.
+(Frozen lima beans or canned fava beans are good choices too.
+You want a bean that's not got the fibrous texture of pinto, and something large and bite-sized makes this dish what it is.

 Juice of 1 lemon